 Take your garden shears and walk around in the woods or yard and cut some branches off the pine trees or bushes.
 After you collect about 20 branches you're good to go.

-to a 6 inch length
+Cut them all to a 6 inch length

 Take them back to the house and use some garden shears to cut each individual sections of the branch so that each is about 6 inches long.